-We are currently only open for adoptions by appointment, however we are planning on reopening for walk-ins in February - stay tuned for more updates on our open days/hours!
+We are open for adoption walk-ins from 12pm-5pm Fridays and Saturdays, but we highly encourage putting in an adoption application before visiting.
+We take our last appointment at 4:30pm.
 We are open for donation drop offs 12pm-5pm Tuesday through Saturday.
-For redemptions or owner surrenders, please call our shelter at 607-753-9386.
+For redemptions, owner surrenders, or clinic services, please call our shelter at 607-753-9386.

-We ask that all adopters fill out an adoption application ahead of time.
+We take walk ins on Fridays and Saturdays but we encourage all adopters to fill out an adoption application ahead of time.
 Those can be found here.
 You can fill one out for a specific adoptable pet or put in a more generic application such as if you want to adopt just "kittens" or "small breed dogs".
-After your application is reviewed and approved, you will receive a link to reserve a time slot to come in and meet with all our adoptable pets.
+After your application is reviewed and approved, visit our shelter on Friday or Saturday to adopt.
+If you cannot make it on a Friday or Saturday, give us a call and we will do our best to accommodate your schedule.
 Most of our pets are "adoption ready" and can go home the same day you meet them!
 Don't forget to bring a cat carrier or a leash/collar for your dog.
-We are planning on opening for walk-ins starting in February - stay tuned for more updates on our open days/hours!

 Yes, CCSPCA is a "no-kill" shelter as defined in the animal welfare industry, meaning every dog and cat in the shelter that can be saved is saved.
 "No-kill" shelters, like CCSPCA, are animal shelters that do NOT kill healthy and treatable animals even when the shelter is full, reserving euthanasia for terminally ill animals or those considered dangerous to public safety.
 You can view our live-saving statistics here.